codenameyau/dotfiles/docs/computer-networks.md

 ```

 ## Address Resolution Protocol
-Machines communicate to each other within a network by broadcasting messages with their
+Machines communicate to each other within an internal network by broadcasting messages
-MAC addresses.
-However since wireless communication uses IP addresses instead of MAC
+with their MAC addresses.
+However since wireless communication occurs using IP addresses
-addressess, your router will assign your machine's MAC addresses to an IP address either via DHCP or
+instead of MAC addressess, your router must first assign your machine's MAC addresses
-Static IP.
-This process of mapping and translating MAC addresses to IP addresses is
+to an IP address either via DHCP or Static IP.
+This process of assigning and
-called the Address Resolution Protocol (ARP) and will be subsequently cached
+translating MAC addresses to IP addresses is called the Address Resolution Protocol
-by your router and machine.
+(ARP) and will be subsequently cached by your router and machine.

-#### View the ARP cache with this command.
+#### View the ARP cache
 ```bash
 $ arp
 $ arp -a
 ```

-#### View Mac addresses of devices in ARP cache.
+#### View Mac addresses of devices in ARP cache
 ```bash
 # View without host and mac address.
 arp | tail -n +3 | awk '{ print $3 }' | xargs -t mac-lookup 2> /dev/null